HelixY2J/HelixY2J/README.md

 Curious about backend development, security, reverse engineering and self hosting

-Work with TypeScript, Java and Python - but love writing in Go
+Work with TypeScript, Python - but love writing in Go

 ![gopher](./res/dancing-gopher.gif)